rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

 To even ask this question precludes the existence of truth, a universal truth, a knowable truth.
+And we assume that pursuing
-And pursuing this knowable truth is considered valuable, something that is good.
+ this knowable truth is
+ valuable, something that is good.
-An entire foundation of epistemology, ethics, mathematics, and meaning are implied in the question.
+Thus, there is an entire foundation of epistemology, ethics, mathematics, and meaning implied in this question.
-Bitcoin can only make sense upon such a foundation.
+And this is, by definition,
+ a religious worldview.

+Bitcoin must sit atop this religious worldview.
+Otherwise it cannot make sense, because without knowable universal truths, then nothing will or can make sense.
-In this sense -- yes it can feel redemptive
+And yes this can make Bitcoin feel redemptive
  -- but remember, it is only money.

-To know if it is true, this requires a deeper inquiry, a religious worldview that sufficiently makes sense of the world as it is, and that can bring one closer to the truth.
+To *know* if Bitcoin is true, this requires a deeper inquiry.
+It presupposes a religious worldview that sufficiently makes sense of the world as it is, not as we wish it to be.
+Ultimately, Bitcoin is not your redeemer, but if you found your way to Bitcoin such that you are saving for the future and starting a family -- don't thank Bitcoin, thank the redemptive spirit that is offering you salvation.